Continuing Education Credits

 CME certificates of credit are only available to participants who have completed the online evaluation tool.
 Participants will have online access to their certificate upon completion of the evaluation.
 Participants can access, print and save their certificate from ASTRO Academy.

 Physicist attendees will not receive certificates of credit from ASTRO.
 The names of physicist attendees will be sent to CAMPEP 45 days after the meeting.
+Credits will not be sent to CAMPEP for anyone who completes the evaluation after Tuesday, January 4, 2022.

 Disclosure of Vested Interest